 Changes to Siri include the ability for the assistant to not only announce messages and incoming callers when wearing AirPods, but notifications too.
-You'll be able to ask Siri to share what is on your screen when wearing the wireless headphones.
+You can ask Siri to share what is on your screen when wearing the wireless headphones.

-Notifications are being redesigned for iOS 15, with the introduction of a Notifications Summary that collects non-time-critical notifications and organises them by priority with the most relevant at the top.
-This summary will then be delivered at a better time, like the morning or the evening rather than in the middle of your working day.
+Notifications were redesigned for iOS 15, with the introduction of a Notifications Summary that collects non-time-critical notifications and organises them by priority with the most relevant at the top.
+This summary is then delivered at a better time, like the morning or the evening rather than in the middle of your working day.

 The Notifications Summary uses artificial intelligence to organise the notifications based on your interactions with apps, while urgent messages, missed calls and so forth, are delivered immediately so you don't miss them.

 Updates to the Photos app includes the introduction of a Shared With You section, along with a big update to the Memories feature.
-Apple Music will be integrated into Memories in iOS 15, and there is a more interactive interface too.
+Apple Music is integrated into Memories in iOS 15, and there is a more interactive interface too.

-The integration with Apple Music will use on-device intelligence to personalise song suggestions too that aim to bring the memories to life and the memory reels will see the music adjust to the tone and beat.
+The integration with Apple Music uses on-device intelligence to personalise song suggestions too that aim to bring the memories to life and the memory reels sees the music adjust to the tone and beat.

-iOS 15 is bringing some new features to iCloud, including Hide My Email, expanded HomeKit Secure Video support and a new internet privacy service called iCloud Private Relay.
+iOS 15 brings some new features to iCloud, including Hide My Email, expanded HomeKit Secure Video support and a new internet privacy service called iCloud Private Relay.

-iOS 15 will bring a feature called Live Text that uses on-device intelligence to recognise text in a photo.
-It will allow you to take a photo of a phone number on a picture for example, and then call the number, or a snap a shot of the Wi-Fi password in a cafe and copy it directly into the box when requested.
+iOS 15 brings a feature called Live Text that uses on-device intelligence to recognise text in a photo.
+It allows you to take a photo of a phone number on a picture for example, and then call the number, or a snap a shot of the Wi-Fi password in a cafe and copy it directly into the box when requested.

 There's also a visual look up feature that lets you take a photo of a flower and look up what kind it is, or a dog and discover what breed it is, for example.

-Spotlight Search is also being enhanced in iOS 15, using intelligence to search photos by location, people, scenes, or objects.
-It can also use the Live Text feature to find text and handwriting in photos, whilst also offering web image search and better results for actors, muscians, TV shows and movies.
+Spotlight Search was also enhanced in iOS 15, using intelligence to search photos by location, people, scenes, or objects.
+It also uses the Live Text feature to find text and handwriting in photos, whilst also offering web image search and better results for actors, muscians, TV shows and movies.

-Support for additional types of keys is coming to Apple Wallet, joining digital car keys, with iOS 15.
-Users in participating states in the US will be able to add their driver's license or state IDs to the Wallet app, and there is also support coming for your iPhone to be able to unlock your home, office and hotel room.
+Support for additional types of keys comes to Apple Wallet, joining digital car keys, with iOS 15.
+Users in participating states in the US will be able to add their driver's license or state IDs to the Wallet app, and there is also support for your iPhone to be able to unlock your home, office and hotel room.

 The Transportation Security Administration is working to enable airport security checkpoints as the first place that will accept a digital ID card, while Hyatt is the first hotel group to be working on their customers being able to use their iPhone to unlock their rooms.

-Maps has had an overhaul in iOS 15 too, with enhanced details in cities for neighbourhoods, commercial districts, elevation, buildings and custom-designed landmarks.
-There will be a night-time mode with a "moonlit glow" and there are also new road colours and labels.
+Maps had an overhaul in iOS 15 too, with enhanced details in cities for neighbourhoods, commercial districts, elevation, buildings and custom-designed landmarks.
+There is a night-time mode with a "moonlit glow" and there are also new road colours and labels.

-Those using Apple Maps for public transit will be anle to follow a selected train route, getting notifications when it is time to get off.
+Those using Apple Maps for public transit will be able to follow a selected train route, getting notifications when it is time to get off.

-Safari is getting a new tab bar in iOS 15 that appears at the bottom of the screen so you can switch between tabs.
+Safari gets a new tab bar in iOS 15 that appears at the bottom of the screen so you can switch between tabs - though there will be the choice to keep it at the top.
 There's also Tab Groups that let you save tabs and access them across iPhone, iPad and Mac.

-Other features coming to Safari with iOS 15 include a customisable start page and web extentions on iOS.
+Other features on Safari with iOS 15 include a customisable start page and web extentions on iOS.

-The Weather app is being redesigned for iOS 15, highlighting a much deeper integration with Dark Sky.
-The weather app will see more graphical displays of weather data, along with full-screen maps, dynamic layouts that change based on the weather and redesigned animated background that reflect the conditions.
+The Weather app has been redesigned for iOS 15, highlighting a much deeper integration with Dark Sky.
+The weather app sees more graphical displays of weather data, along with full-screen maps, dynamic layouts that change based on the weather and redesigned animated background that reflect the conditions.

-You will also be alerted with notifications when rain or snow starts and stops.
+You are also alerted with notifications when rain or snow starts and stops.

-iOS 15 is bringing more privacy controls, as rumoured.
+iOS 15 brings more privacy controls.
 There's on-device speech recognition to allow audio of Siri requests to be entirely processed on your iPhone by default.

 Mail Privacy Protection stops senders being able to tell if you have opened their email, whilst also hiding an IP address so senders aren't able to learn your location or use it to build a profile on you.

-Additionally, an App Privacy Report will give you an overview of how apps use the access granted to your location, photos, camera, microphone and contacts in the previous seven days and which other domains have been contacted during that time by the app.
+Additionally, an App Privacy Report gives you an overview of how apps use the access granted to your location, photos, camera, microphone and contacts in the previous seven days and which other domains have been contacted during that time by the app.

 A health metric called Walking Steadiness is also coming with the new software, helping you manage your fall risk.

 The Notes app sees user-created tags added in iOS 15, allowing you to categorise notes quickly.
-You'll also be able to mention members of shared notes to notify each other of important updates.
-There is also an Activity view coming in iOS 15 that will show the recent history of the changes to a shared note.
+You'll can also mention members of shared notes to notify each other of important updates.
+There is also an Activity view that shows the recent history of the changes to a shared note.

 A small update here, but an update nonetheless.
-The Apple TV app will see a new row called "For All of You" in iOS 15, offering up a collection of shows and movies based on everyone in the household.
+The Apple TV app sees a new row called "For All of You" in iOS 15, offering up a collection of shows and movies based on everyone in the household.

-A couple of new setup options will appear with iOS 15, including the option for existing iPhone users to temporarily back up data to iCloud, even without a subscription.
-For those moving to iPhone for the first time, there will be an improved "Move to iOS" option for easy transfer of photo albums, files, folders, and Accessibility settings.
+A couple of new setup options appear with iOS 15, including the option for existing iPhone users to temporarily back up data to iCloud, even without a subscription.
+For those moving to iPhone for the first time, there's an improved "Move to iOS" option for easy transfer of photo albums, files, folders, and Accessibility settings.

 In terms of Accessibility, iOS 15 offers new features for VoiceOver, along with new background sounds to help minimise distractions, and Made for iPhone support for bidirectional hearing aids.

-You'll also be able to customise display and text size on an app-by-app basis, and support for recognising imported audiograms is also coming to Headphone Accommodations.
+You'll can also customise display and text size on an app-by-app basis, and there is support for recognising imported audiograms in Headphone Accommodations.

 iOS 15 what else we want to see